Loretta Lynn starting rehabilitation after stroke

 NASHVILLE, Tenn.
 (AP) – Country legend Loretta Lynn is starting rehabilitation after suffering a stroke more than a week ago.

-The post said she wanted to thank everyone for prayers and support.
+The post said she wanted to thank everyone for their prayers and support.